BB-Simon/air-pollution-co/README.md

 # 📖 [Air Pollution Metrics] <a name="about-project"></a>

-**Air Pollution Metrics** is a mobile first web application which gives information about air pollution composition in the six beautiful Cities of Asia indicating the Air Quality in each of them.
+**Air Pollution Metrics** is a mobile-first web application that gives information about air pollution composition in the six beautiful Cities of Asia indicating the Air Quality in each of them.

 ## 🛠 Built With <a name="built-with"></a>